jrm2k6/cloudder/README.md

 ```
 with:
 - publicId: public id of the resource to display
-- format: format of the picture your want to display
+- format: format of the resource your want to display
-- options: options for your uploaded image, check the cloudinary documentation to know more
+- options: options for your uploaded resource, check the cloudinary documentation to know more

 returns the private url of the picture on cloudinary, expiring by default after an hour.